lawesworks/vision-model-workbench/README.md

 ---

 ####  Models & Frameworks
-Notebooks in this repository may use:
+Notebooks in this repository use:
 - **Ultralytics YOLO (YOLOv8 / YOLO11)**
 - Torch-based computer vision models
 - Pretrained foundational vision models

-The focus is on **practical application**, not model architecture research.
+The focus is on **practical application**, not model architecture R&D.

 ---

 ####  Intended Audience
 This repository is designed for:
-- Solution architects and sales engineers
-- Technical clients exploring AI workflows
+- Technical sales and clients exploring AI workflows
-- Non-coders participating in hands-on labs

 Minimal coding experience is required.

 ---